SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Parameter_page.md

 To configure the component:

-1. Prior to DataMiner 10.0.9: Add an element data feed.

-   From DataMiner 10.0.9 onwards: Add an element data feed or a data page feed (recommended).
+1. Add an element data feed or a data page feed (recommended).
 For a data page feed, filter the *Parameters* item in the data pane either by element or by protocol.

 1. If you used an element data feed: Click the filter button in the quick menu below the component and add a data page filter feed from the *Parameters* category.